States contracting with SNPs for Medicaid benefits

-Report author James Verdier, of Mathematica Policy Research, says such arrangements are worth doing if a state is providing Medicaid long-term care in a managed care setting or plans to do so in the future.
+Report author James Verdier of Mathematica Policy Research tells State Health Watch such arrangements are worth doing if a state is providing Medicaid long-term care in a managed care setting or plans to do so in the future.
 "The ability to coordinate long-term care in Medicare and Medicaid is the key," he says.

 States wanting to contract with SNPs to cover Medicaid services have a number of options, he says.
 A threshold question is whether there are SNPs in the state that are interested in contracting with Medicaid and are qualified to provide the services for which the Medicaid program wants to contract.
 SNPs that cover exclusively dual-eligibles are most likely to be interested, he says, while institutional and chronic condition SNPs, which also cover those who are not dually eligible, may be less interested because of the potential extra complexity of having different benefit packages for dual and nondual enrollees.

 2. Drugs excluded by statute from Part D coverage.
-Verdier says Medicaid programs could achieve administrative efficiencies and improve beneficiary care if they contracted with SNPs to cover these drugs as an additional no-cost benefit, or with an appropriate upfront capitated payment to cover any additional cost.
+The excluded drugs that Medicaid still covers are usually lower-cost generics and are most valuable to beneficiaries as part of a broader care package.
+Mr. Verdier says Medicaid programs could achieve administrative efficiencies and improve beneficiary care if they contracted with SNPs to cover these drugs as an additional no-cost benefit, or with an appropriate upfront capitated payment to cover any additional cost.

 3. Sharing data on prescription drug utilization.
+States have an interest in obtaining information on prescription drug utilization by dual-eligibles for care coordination and quality monitoring, especially when Medicaid remains responsible for most of the cost of care for dual-eligibles, such as home- and community-based services and long-term nursing facility care.
 SNPs have an interest in obtaining information on prior drug use by new dual-eligible enrollees, which states are likely to have for disabled Medicaid beneficiaries younger than age 65 who are emerging from the two-year waiting period for Medicare coverage or Medicaid beneficiaries approaching age 65.
-Arrangements for sharing these kinds of data could be a topic for contracting discussions between states and SNPs, Verdier says.
+Arrangements for sharing these kinds of data could be a topic for contracting discussions between states and SNPs, Mr. Verdier says.

 4. Acute care services not covered by Medicare.
-Verdier says these Medicaid benefits are generally not very costly and probably could be handled more efficiently for dual-eligibles if Medicaid contracted with Medicare SNPs for the services.
+Medicaid covers some acute care services that Medicare does not cover or covers less extensively, such as vision, dental, hearing, durable medical equipment, transportation, and care coordination.
+Mr. Verdier says these Medicaid benefits are generally not very costly and probably could be handled more efficiently for dual-eligibles if Medicaid contracted with Medicare SNPs for the services.
 They could be funded either as an additional no-cost benefit offered by the SNP, if there are savings under the Medicare Advantage capitation payment, or through additional capitation payments provided by Medicaid.

-Verdier says that five states — Florida, New Mexico, Minnesota, New York, and Washington — are in a Robert Wood Johnson Foundation-funded Integrated Care Program to help states develop an infrastructure for integrating health care services and contracting with SNPs.
+Mr. Verdier tells State Health Watch that five states—Florida, Minnesota, New Mexico, New York, and Washington—are in a Robert Wood Johnson Foundation-funded Integrated Care Program to help states develop an infrastructure for integrating health care services and contracting with SNPs.
 He says officials from these states are participating in a variety of opportunities to share their experiences and learn from each other.
 The Center for Health Care Strategies is helping the states facilitate exchange of information.
-The center also has put out a checklist for states dealing with integrated care program design, rate setting, and risk adjustment.
+The Center also has put out a checklist for states dealing with integrated care program design, rate setting, and risk adjustment.